JB395/Bits-to-Target-and-Difficulty/README.md

 ### settxfee amount

 Set the transaction fee per kilobyte of the transaction message.
-Overwrites the paytxfee parameter seen in getwalletinfo.
+Overwrites the paytxfee parameter seen in `getwalletinfo`.
 The default minimum fee per 1,000 bytes is 0.004 QTUM.
 Returns true if successful.

 ```
 settxfee 0.01

 true
 ```

 `getwalletinfo` would show "paytxfee": 0.01000000,